Show of hands, who else has fallen in love with sheet masks?

 On the crazy ridiculous luxury end, I’ve had the opportunity to try two stupidly expensive sheet masks.
 The first was the SK-II Facial Treatment Mask ($17), which I was sent through Influenster.
 The quality was totally there, and I do think it made my skin look plumped and radiant, but the price tag made me cringe.
 If you’re curious about my detailed thoughts, you can read my full review of the mask here.

-But the Cadillac of all sheet masks to ever grace my face has got to be the NER:D Skin Repair Master Mask.
-For a whopping $20 a pop, I was kind of hoping it'd also cook me breakfast.
+But the Cadillac of all sheet masks to ever grace my face has got to be the NER:D Skin Repair Master Mask (which has currently been discontinued).
+For a whopping $20 a pop, I was kind of hoping it’d also cook me breakfast.
 This mask was part of a Limited Edition Birchbox that I purchased, and was (again) stashed away for a worthy occasion.
-This mask was definitely the most unique of all the ones I've tried.
-The serum it was soaked in was thicker and more creamy than anything else I'd used before, and was a little harder to work into my skin.
+This mask was definitely the most unique of all the ones I’ve tried.
+The serum it was soaked in was thicker and more creamy than anything else I’d used before, and was a little harder to work into my skin.
 The end results, though, were pretty amazing.
 I had to admit my skin looked glorious afterward.
 Would I repurchase it?
 Maybe only for a super special occasion.
-Like, I'm-getting-married-today special (speaking of which, this would be an excellent gift for a bride-to-be, if you happen to have any in your life).
+Like, I’m-getting-married-today special (speaking of which, this would be an excellent gift for a bride-to-be, if you happen to have any in your life).

 As for what I’ve got in the queue, there are a couple of masks I’ve got at home and haven’t tried yet.
 I’ve heard Karuna masks are supposed to be pretty bomb, and am looking forward to giving the Hydrating+ Face Mask a go.
 These retail for $8 individually or can be bought in a 4-pack for $28.
 I also got the Too Cool For School Egg Cream Mask ($6) as part of a Sephora Favorites kit and am thoroughly intrigued by the weird name.
 Something about “egg cream” sounds simultaneously gross and enticing and I can’t wait to try it out.